zama-ai/tfhe-rs/apps/trivium/README.md

 # FHE byte Trivium implementation

-The same objects have also been implemented to stream bytes insead of booleans.
+The same objects have also been implemented to stream bytes instead of booleans.
 They can be constructed and used in the same way via the functions `TriviumStreamByte::<u8>::new` and
 `TriviumStreamByte::<FheUint8>::new` with the same arguments as before.
 The `FheUint8` version is significantly slower than the `FheBool` version, because not running with the same cryptographic parameters.
 Its interest lie in its trans-ciphering capabilities: `TriviumStreamByte<FheUint8>` implements the trait `TransCiphering`, meaning it implements the functions `trans_encrypt_64`.
 This function takes as input a `FheUint64` and outputs a `FheUint64`, the output being